yesmannow/pico_artist_website-/DATABASE_SETUP.md

 # Supabase Database Setup

-This project requires a Supabase database with the following configuration:
+This project requires a Supabase database with the following configuration.

+## ⚠️ Current Status: No-Login Mode

+**Studio currently runs in no-login mode.
+Supabase integration deferred until magic link auth is enabled.**

+The Studio feature uses localStorage for persistence.
+All database setup below is for future integration when Supabase is re-enabled.

 ## Tables